Get Adobe Flash player

 Some women will tell you that they “couldn’t have done it without an epidural”.
 Strapped to a bed (usually on her back) with electronic monitors and IVs, alone in a sterile hospital room, clothed only in a hospital gown, forbiden to eat or drink, powerless, out of control, and faced with a constant stream of strangers (many performing exams and “managing” labor), what other coping mechanisms does she have?

-We believe in supporting and facilitating the natural birth process at House of Birth.
-We support you through labor as needed and try to make your labor as relaxed as possible.
-(Research shows that stress hormones increase pain and slow the progress of labor.)
-We do not perform unnecessary interventions or keep you on a “labor curve”.
-By the time labor begins, you will be familiar with the birth rooms and staff.
+I believe in supporting and facilitating the natural birth process at House of Birth.
+I support you through labor as needed and try to make your labor as relaxed as possible.
+(Research shows that stress increases pain and slows the progress of labor.)
+I do not perform unnecessary interventions or keep you on a “labor curve”.
+By the time labor begins, you will be well prepared by the excellent childbirth classes you have attended and books you have read.
 In labor you will wear your own clothes, and eat your own food.
 You will be encouraged to walk and change positions often in order to facilitate comfort and progress.
-We will encourage you to listen to your body and get into the best position for your labor and birth.
+I will encourage you to listen to your body and get into the best position for your labor and birth.

 Do you cut episiotomies?

-We do not perform routine episiotomies.
-Instead, we use warm perineal compresses and oils during birth to minimizie tears.
+I do not perform routine episiotomies.
+Instead, I use warm compresses and oils during birth to eliminate or minimize tears.

 How do you monitor the baby during labor?